Are you shopping for your first solar power system?

 Here are 5 reasons it might be right for you:

-1. You want to add more capacity to your existing rooftop solar, so you can spend more time unplugged
+1. You want to add capacity to an existing rooftop installation, because you want to camp unplugged longer.

-A portable solar system augments an existing rooftop solar system.
-Both systems can contribute to charging the batteries, increasing your effective charging capacity.
+A portable solar system adds capacity to an existing rooftop solar system.
+Both systems contribute to charging the batteries, increasing your effective charging capacity.

 AIR GEAR Portable Solar Kit